Archimedes The Life, Work and Inventions of Archimedes

 the defense of Syracuse.
 An account of the siege of Syracuse is given in

 Plutarch's Life of Marcellus.
-In his account, Plutarch tells
+In his account, Plutarch tells of a system

-that dropped large weights through the Roman ships and cranes that grappled
+dropped large weights through the Roman ships and cranes that grappled

 the ship, lifting them from the water and then dropping them stern